depture/Chance_NLP_challenge/README.md

 ## Description

+This is a simple model which trains relatively quickly.
+The cross validation outputed an f1-score of ~64.
+It is possible to search for hyper paramaters with bayesian optimisation to improve accuracy.
+Also, a pre-trained word embeddings like glove in a neural model may bring more insight.
+I only add the count of youtube videos per link in comments.
+A lot of them are dead links but it would be interesting to scrap the different urls to extract more information.

 An ipython notebook describe step by step the choice i took to implement the algorithm.
 Ii is implemented in Python 3.6.